 Risk Code & Title E&YE_1819_R03: Reducing Attainment Gap Current Risk Matrix Risk The service is committed to addressing the educational attainment gap on the basis that educational outcomes are a strong determinant of later life chances.
 By giving our young people the best skills for life, learning and work, a route will be provided through which we can aim to improve social mobility, reduce poverty and enable our young people and communities to reach their potential.
-Impact Consequence If we are not successful in reducing the educational attainment gap for young people who reside in North Ayrshire's more deprived areas, they will continue to experience limited opportunities to secure a positive post-school destination and limited expectations of their life chances.
+Citetino od Impact Consequence If we are not successful in reducing the educational attainment gap for young people who reside in North Ayrshire's more deprived areas, they will continue to experience limited opportunities to secure a positive post-school destination and limited expectations of their life chances.
 Current Risk Score Impact x Likelihood Current Controls The service continues to provide high quality education and support to narrow the outcomes gap for children from disadvantaged groups.
-12 Linked Actions Linked Actions Cod Maintain a specific focus on reducing poverty related attainment gap and maximise learning potential of specific groups of learn Raise attainment and achievement throughout the BGE and Senior Phase through innovative approaches to learning and teach
+12 Linked Actions Linked Actions Code Maintain a specific focus on reducing poverty related attainment gap and maximise learning potential of specific groups of learn Raise attainment and achievement throughout the BGE and Senior Phase through innovative approaches to learning and teach ě l

-Risk Code & Title E&YE_18 19_R04: Leadership Capacity Current Risk Matrix Risk schools, t Ayrshire. teachers managing leadershi four approach to ensuring high quality learning and teaching is taking place in our the service is supporting leadership development for education practitioners in North The key risk is that we fail to develop effective leaders for our schools and that in leadership roles will not be as effective in leading their teams, initiating and g change effectively and in developing leadership capacity in others (school p).
-This risk is potentially greater with a smaller headquarters team supporting provement.
-Impact Consequence only limited success in ensuring high quality teaching and learning is taking place in ols and the professional capacity of our teachers is not being fully realised.
-Current Risk Score Impact x Likelihood Current Controls leaders a roviding a range of accredited training opportunities aimed at developing school s agents of transformational change.
+Risk Code & Title E&YE_18 19_R04: Leadership Capacity Current Risk Matrix Risk schools, t Ayrshire. teachers managing leadershi As part of our approach to ensuring high quality learning and teaching is taking place in our schools, the service is supporting leadership development for education practitioners in North Ayrshire.
+The key risk is that we fail to develop effective leaders for our schools and that teachers in leadership roles will not be as effective in leading their teams, initiating and managing change effectively and in developing leadership capacity in others (school leadership).
+This risk is potentially greater with a smaller headquarters team supporting quality improvement.
+Consequence In the schools and the protessional capacity of our teachers is not being fully realised Current Risk Score Impact x Likelihood Current Controls leaders a roviding a range of accredited training opportunities aimed at developing school s agents of transformational change.
 We are delivering high quality CPD via the Academy.
-9 Linked Actions Linked Actions Cod e & Title Support and strengthen the professional capacity of staff.
+9 Linked Actions · inked Actions Code & Title Support and strengthen the professional capacity of staff.
 Design and implement a framework to ensure we develop high quality leaders of learning.